Cheapest homeowners insurance companies for 2021

 What is the average premium for homeowners insurance?

 The average cost of homeowners insurance is $1,312 annually.
-However, the cost of homeowners insurance varies by state and largely depends on your personal rating factors, like age, marital status, the age of your home, your property’s rebuilding cost and the levels of coverage that you choose to purchase.
+However, the cost of home insurance varies by state and largely depends on your personal rating factors, like age, marital status, the age of your home, your property’s rebuild cost and the deductible that you choose to purchase.